Datatype defining rewrite systems for naturals and integers: DDRSs for the ring of integers

-It remains to be proven that $\dname2$ is ground-confluent.
+\begin{proof} The AProVE tool~\cite{AProVE} finds that this DDRS is terminating, so it remains to be proven that $\dname2$ is ground-confluent.
 Define the set $\NF$ of closed terms over $\Sigma_r$ as follows:

 It immediately follows that if $t\in\NF$, then $t$ is a normal form (no rewrite step applies).
-Furthermore, two distinct elements in $\NF$ have distinct values in $\Int$.
-Clearly, the equations in Table~\ref{tab:r1} are semantic consequences of the axioms for commutative rings (Table~\ref{tab:CR}).
-In order to prove ground-confluence of this DDRS it suffices to show that for each closed term over $\Sigma_r$, either $t\in\NF$ or $t$ has a rewrite step, so that each normal form is in $\NF$.
+In order to prove ground-confluence of the DDRS $\dname2$ it suffices to show that for each closed term $t$ over $\Sigma_r$, either $t\in\NF$ or $t$ has a rewrite step, so that each normal form is in $\NF$.
+This is sufficient because $\dname2$ is terminating, all equations of $\dname 2$ are semantic consequences of the axioms for commutative rings, and distinct closed normal forms have distinct values in $\Int$.